What Does Cost per Square Foot Mean in Home Construction?

 Other Cost per Square Foot Influencers

-The pandemic really did a number on the supply chain, and as a result, material costs have been particularly volatile over the past few years.
-When coupled with labor shortages, changing material costs can create price swings that can quickly influence the cost per square foot.
+The pandemic really did a number on the supply chain and material availability, and as a result, material costs have been particularly volatile over the past few years.
+When coupled with labor shortages, changing construction material costs can create price swings that can quickly influence average construction costs.

-Heated or livable square footage versus total square footage can also influence cost per square foot.
-Oftentimes heated square footage is more cost effective to build than exterior and outdoor living square footage.
-So, if your home design has 2,800 heated square feet, a 200 square-foot porch, and a single car garage, then it will likely cost less per square foot to build than the same size home that has an 800 square-foot porch and a three-car garage.
+Heated or livable square footage versus total square footage can also have cost implications.
+Often, heated square footage is more cost-effective than exterior and outdoor living square footage.
+So, if your home design has 2,800 ft2 heated, a 200 ft2 porch, and a single-car garage, it will likely cost less to build than the same-size home with an 800 ft2 porch and a three-car garage.

 The Take-Away

-Don’t get caught up on cost per square foot.
-From our perspective, cost per square foot is only remotely accurate when we know everything included in the cost to build the home.
-And it’s important to know how the builder calculates cost per square foot so that you’re comparing apples to apples if you’re comparing builders.
-If you’re not comparing apples to apples, then you risk making decisions that could end up being costly mistakes.
+Don’t get caught up on square foot cost when looking for project costs and cost estimates.
+From our perspective, this cost is only remotely accurate when we know everything included in building the home in a detailed cost breakdown.
+It’s important to understand how the builder calculates cost per square foot so that you’re comparing apples to apples if you’re comparing builders.
+If you’re not making a like-for-like cost comparison, then you risk making decisions that could end up being costly mistakes.

-If you’re thinking about building a new home and wonder about the cost, then it may help you to think about what you are looking for in the home.
+If you’re thinking about building your dream custom home and wonder about the construction cost, it may help you to think about what you are looking for in the home.
 Read this blog post for a deeper understanding.

 When you’re ready to talk cost and want to know what it’s like working with us, contact us to schedule a free consultation.